Capital Account - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is a Capital Account
+How is a Capital Account Used?

 The balance of payments of a country comprises of two accounts; the current account and the capital account.
 Through a capital account, one can have a sneak peek into the transactions made between a country and others.
 The investment portfolios, import, export, and all foreign investment that can be directly linked to a country are reflected on this account.
 Hence, the economic health that a company services from import and exports is revealed in the capital account.
 This account also reflect how appealing a country is to foreign investors.
 The financial stability and future economic health if a country is expressly reflected by its capital account.